-This checklist lists actions and considerations to prepare your service’s buildings, equipment and surrounds for any bushfire or grassfire.
+The Education and care service site bushfire/grassfire readiness review checklist (DOCX, 176KB) lists actions and considerations to prepare your service’s buildings, equipment and surrounds for any bushfire or grassfire.
 The actions and considerations relate to fire and safety equipment, vegetation management, emergency communications, evacuation/relocation, site access and surrounds, shelter-in-place, flammable substances/materials, and site rubbish.

 This checklist can be used as part of your service’s annual bushfire and grassfire preparation.
-You can use this checklist to assess the readiness of your service’s buildings, equipment and surrounds, and identify any further required action to be taken.
+To assess the readiness of your service’s buildings, equipment and surrounds, and identify any further required action to be taken.

 Ensuring your service’s buildings, safety and communications equipment, and surrounds are as bushfire and grassfire ready as possible is critical to reducing the consequences of any bushfire or grassfire risk to children and staff.

-Disclaimer: the Bushfire and Grassfire Readiness checklist resource is for reference and should be used as an aid to develop and supplement your education and care service’s existing Emergency plan and procedures.
+Disclaimer: The Education and care service set bushfire/grassfire readiness review checklist is for reference and should be used as an aid to develop and supplement your education and care service’s existing emergency plan and procedures.
 For additional information on bushfire and grassfire readiness, contact your local RFS Fire Control Centre.

 - The Crash Card can be used as a reference tool for displaying the procedures to be used by staff at your service when responding to emergencies.
-It is not designed to be a replacement of your service’s detailed emergency plans and procedures, but a quick-reference tool that can be displayed prominently next to your exits as way to help support the staff at your service enact the appropriate emergency procedure.
+It is not designed to be a replacement of your service’s detailed emergency plans and procedures.
+Rather, it is a quick-reference tool that can be displayed prominently next to your exits as way to help support the staff at your service enact the appropriate emergency procedure.

-- If your service is co-located on a school site, you should ensure that the school has an up-to-date copy of your service’s EMP.
-Services located within school grounds should remain in contact with school Principals and follow their advice.
+- You should ensure that the school has an up-to-date copy of your service’s EMP.
+Services located within school grounds should remain in contact with school principals and follow their advice.

 - Services co-located on school grounds should be included in the school’s EMP and have representatives on the school’s emergency planning committee.
-We encourage services to contact their collocated school for more information.
+We encourage services to contact their co-located school for more information.

-- It is important that your risk assessments are undertaken carefully, as the risks attached to an OSHC program, for example, may differ from that of a school (I.e. reduced staff on site or access to facilities if an emergency occurs after 5:30pm).
+- It is important that your risk assessments are undertaken carefully, as the risks attached to an OSHC program, for example, may differ from that of a school.
+For example, there may be reduced staff on site or access to facilities if an emergency occurs after 5:30 pm.

-- Your Emergency Management Plan (EMP) should be shared with your service’s staff to ensure they are aware of their roles and responsibilities in the event of an emergency (e.g. first aid and communications).
+- Share your EMP with your staff to ensure they are aware of their roles and responsibilities in the event of an emergency, for example first aid and communications.

 - It is important to remember that contractors, gardeners, cleaners, parents and families should also be aware of your service’s emergency planning procedures.

-- Family Day Care principal offices and residences should share their EMP with one another.
+- FDC principal offices and residences should share their EMP with one another.